 Staff Analysis: The City did not require, nor did any Agency comment request or require a traffic impact analysis for the proposal.
 Furthermore, as shown in Exhibit PA-3, any impacts to city utilities and non-transportation infrastructure would be mitigated by enforcement of City policies and development regulations.
 The subject property is already served by water, sewer, and transit service and lies immediately adjacent to existing local streets.
 Per State law, subsequent development of the site will be subject to a concurrency determination under SMC 17D.010.020.
-Staff is confident that, between enforcing the concurrency requirement and enforcement of the City's development regulations and standards, including the collection of transportation impact fees, any infrastructure with development of the site.
+Staff is confident that, between enforcing the concurrency requirement and enforcement of transportation impact fees, any infrastructure implications associated with development of the site will be addressed concurrent with development of the site.